ibrahim-biner/COVID-19-Detection-from-Chest-X-Ray-Images-using-CNN/README.md

    http://127.0.0.1:8000/docs
    ```

-4. Use the `/predict/` endpoint to send a chest X-ray image and receive prediction results (COVID-19 / Pneumonia / Normal).   rapor_ilk_sayfa
+4. Use the `/predict/` endpoint to send a chest X-ray image and receive prediction results (COVID-19 / Pneumonia / Normal).

+---
 ![Report First Page](report/rapor_ilk_sayfa.jpg)

 You can download or view the full report [here](report/ML_Report.pdf).